awslabs/aws-greengrass-labs-bluetooth-gateway/README.md

 In the AWS Console MQTT Test page, subscribe to: aws-greengrass/things/**THING_NAME**/ble/control/#
 This will receive any control commands from the AWS Greengrass Bluetooth Gateway.

-If at this stage you don't have any suitable BLE devices to connect to, you can still run a **scan** and **list** operation to validate the functionality
+If at this stage, if you don't have any suitable BLE devices to connect to, you can still run a **scan** and **list** operation to validate the functionality.

 * **BLE Scan**: Publish an empty object '{}' to: aws-greengrass/things/**THING_NAME**/ble/control/scan
 After a 5 second scan, expect a response listing all of the advertising BLE devices withing range of the Greengrass BLE Gateway.